rajsingmohapatro/playbook_demo/pages/Automation_Best_Practices.md

 # Automation Best Practices

-Automated Testing is an important testing activity during the software development lifecycle because it can provide quick feedback to the team when a new feature has been developed.
-It also removes the burden from QA to repeatedly run regression tests which saves time for QA to focus on other testing activities.
+Test Automation is an important testing activity during the software development lifecycle as it helps provide quick feedback to the team when a change in application code or logic is made.
+It also eases the burden of a human effort of repeated execution of regression tests resulting in more meaningful use of a QA Engineer's time towards exploratory testing.

 Test Automation, when done right, can be very beneficial to the team.
-The tips below will help you get the most value from your automated testing process and activity and highlights pitfalls to avoid when starting to automate your tests.
+The ideas discussed below will help get the most value from a test automation process/activities and highlights pitfalls to avoid when starting the journey.

 #### Manual vs Automated – Testing vs Checking